ftaruc/ftaruc.github.io/_posts/2021-06-20-analyzing-atlanta-housing.markdown

 * I decided to also drop the 916 listings with null value for `lotsize_sqft`, as there is no correct value to impute these listings without increasing variance for our future models.

-  > After removing some redundant features and unusable rows, this leaves us with a starting dataset of **7,252 listings** and **46 house features** to work with:
+  * After removing some redundant features and unusable rows, this leaves us with a starting dataset of **7,252 listings** and **46 house features** to work with:

   <center><img src="https://ferdie.org/images/typora-user-images/image-20210620182820629.png" alt="data4" style="zoom: 85%;" /></center>

-## Initial **Visualization**:
+## Initial Visualization:

 Since I do not plan to visualize these listings in a GIS system to infer geographic trends, I still think it's best to contextualize how well Atlanta's housing market is to other cities in Georgia.

 > The following boxplots were used using the python package `Seaborn` where the [15 most populated cities in Georgia](https://worldpopulationreview.com/states/cities/georgia) were selected as comparison.
 The graphs also include the 15 cities with the most listings from the dataset, as there might be bias from the lack of data from the other graphs.
 >
-> **Outliers have been removed for visual clarity**.
+> <u>Outliers have been removed for visual clarity.</u>

 --

 **Analyzing Price Listings: **

 As shown below, the cities are ordered based on the median house price-listings from this dataset.

-We find that Atlanta has the sixth-highest median compared to the top 15 populated cities in Georgia, and also has the highest peak if we count outliers.
-Additionally, we also see that Atlanta has the second highest median out of the top 15 cities with the most listings.
+* We find that Atlanta has the sixth-highest median compared to the top 15 populated cities in Georgia, and also has the highest peak if we count outliers.

+* Additionally, we also see that Atlanta has the second highest median out of the top 15 cities with the most listings.
 However, due to bias that this dataset scraped more Atlanta listings compared to other cities, there may have been a selection bias.
 Still, we can get a rough estimate of Atlanta's housing interval through the boxplot, where at least 50% of housings remain between [$500,000, $1,500,000].
 Still compared to other cities in Georgia, we find that Atlanta is doing relatively well.

 <center><img src="https://ferdie.org/images/typora-user-images/image-20210620185809299.png" alt="viz1" style="zoom: 115%;" /></center>